 SHA administers vouchers for special purposes (2,351 as of year-end 2024), such as housing previously homeless veterans and reuniting families.
-These vouchers, referred to collectively as SPVs, are often awarded competitively and funding is provided outside of the MTW Block Grant.
+These vouchers, referred to collectively as SPVs, are often awarded competitively and funding is provided outside of MTW funds.